-Library trends noticeably change and, in part, are influenced by the impact on library participation due to apparent shifts in societal habits and additional influence from the impacts of a global pandemic.
-Consequently, Council collaborated with independent consultants to better understand our status, the detail that informs this and the areas we must be proactive.
+Library trends noticeably change and, in part, are influenced by the impact on library participation due to shifts in societal habits and additional influence from a global pandemic.
+Council collaborated with independent consultants to better understand our status.
 Research was undertaken on state and national library sector trends as well as Lake Mac Libraries' comparative status.
 Data analysis and reporting included the metrics and comparisons of:

 - Membership

 - Visitation

-- Catchment areas and population
+- · Catchment areas and population

-- Demographics, lifecycle, and user type
+- Demographics, lifestyle, and user type

-- Loans and types of services used
+- · Loans and types of services used

 - Operating hours